kailash-manasarovar/statement/docs/timeline/2026/january.md

     - For example, my eyesight suffered and I was diagnosed with a pre-glaucoma condition in Thailand.
     - On returning to the UK, I requested the same investigation at [Moorfields in Brent Cross](../2025/march.md#moorfields-eye-hospital).
     - The men there snickered at me and told me there was no issue.
+    - It turns out I was brain-damaged by poison (although I'm wondering if in fact some of my brain-damage symptoms are from lack of oxygen to the brain during [a murderous attack by conservatory teachers and their friends while I was sedated in my bed on 13th March 2024](../2024/march/13-end.md#the-pillow-game)).
-    - It turns out I was brain-damaged by poison and this did affect my eyesight, but in a neurological manner (I cannot distinguish between objects out of context - a brain injury that made it possible for the gangs to manipulate me into believing four very different men were the same one man).
+    - Poisons do affect my eyesight, but in a neurological manner (I cannot distinguish between objects out of context - a brain injury that made it possible for the gangs to manipulate me into believing four very different men were the same one man).
+I think this symptom came from a long term application with deadly herbs.
     - Is that why the men at Moorfields were so sure I had no vision issue they could help me with; they know what the gangs do to women and it's amusing to them?
     - I have [told my GP](../2025/september.md#rutland-house-surgery-muswell-hill) the full extent of the poisoning and they did a blood test, and that's it.
     - If I insist on full neurological analysis, will the technician be snickering at me?